jespardk/systemintegration/Dashboard/README.md

 WSL: Ensure Kafka broker is running
   - Must have a docker-compose.yaml file present - see `devops/KafkaBroker/` -  and must have docker running.
   - Run: `sudo docker-compose up`

+## Flow of testing that the energy price flow works

+1) Go to the Dashboard page.
+Initially the tile for energy prices on the right will now have no data - because nothing has been recieved yet and stored in the cache
+2) Go to the Livedata page.
+Click `Process: Fetch energy prices, queue message, receieve and cache for use on dashboard`.
+This will set the following in motion.
+  - When loading this view, a DanishEnergyPriceIncomingHandler is already listening for new messages.
+If it receieves one that is exactly the format it expects (i.e. `DanishEnergyPriceResponse`), it will cache this, so the system can now use it.
+3) Go to the Dashboard page again.
+This time, energy prices will have data.